rapidestlime/SUTD-Digital-World-10.009/README.md

 ## Explanation of code

 1. kv file : The .kv file acts as a 'CSS' like template for the Kivy App Instance to build upon where you can easily organize and add widgets and its attributes.
-In this .kv, we first create a screen manager class and its three screen classes(game window, win window and lose window) for the <Main Window> class.
-Then we create the <MainGame>, <YouWin>, <YouLose> classes and start filling each window up with the required layout which is BoxLayout and widgets within the BoxLayout such as AsyncImage(allows images to be changed as required), Button, TextInput and link to functions from widgets like Buttons in the .py file.
+In this .kv, we first create a screen manager class and its three screen classes(game window, win window and lose window) for the MainWindow class.
+Then we create the MainGame, YouWin, YouLose classes and start filling each window up with the required layout which is BoxLayout and widgets within the BoxLayout such as AsyncImage(allows images to be changed as required), Button, TextInput and link to functions from widgets like Buttons in the .py file.
 It also allows easy tagging of widgets with the use of ids such that they can be easily referred to in .py file as or when is needed.

 2. The .py file will hold the 'logic' code for the game to run smoothly.
 This code will be explained by parts as shown below: